 As a next step, we can start to look at some descriptives for the usage and distance variables we've just defined.
 Let's take a look at the usage first:

-During our observation period of 40 days we have 1230 different bikes on the streets.
+During our observation period of 41 days we have 1230 different bikes on the streets.
 On average a bike is used 1.7 times a day.
 Hence, there are about 2100 trips made each day.
-The usage by hour, weekday and hour and weekday combined hints at some interesting patterns.
-This becomes more clear when we visualize these figures.

 Taking advantage of the possibility to directly plot pandas DataFrames and Series with